 The jury ultimately returned a verdict in favor of the plaintiff that included approximately $3.6 million in compensatory damages and $1 million in punitive damages.

 On appeal, the Third District said it was legal error by the trial judge to exclude the defense expert’s testimony relevant to punitive damages.
 Even though the defense made a late disclosure, the trial court was still required to consider whether there would be any prejudice to the plaintiff’s case by allowing the testimony.
 Absent such consideration, the Third District said the defendant was entitled to a new trial solely on the issue of punitive damages.

 Speak with a Florida Personal Injury Lawyer Today

 If you are the victim of someone else’s negligence, you have the right to seek compensation for your injuries–and in some cases, punitive damages if there was gross negligence involved.
 An experienced Boca Raton car accident attorney can review your case and advise you of your options.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.